 All of these techniques prevent curly beard hairs from recurving before its time for emergence.
 And also, providing treatment options is important because the condition can be quite disfiguring, with such long-term physical disfiguration as scarring beard and post-inflammatory hyperpigmentation – this is changes in appearance that can have a significant psychosocial impact on affected men,

 Therapies are centered on avoiding close shaving and/or preventing a sharp hair shaft tip.

 But note that one primary treatment is to stop shaving, as embedded hairs suddenly release about one centimeter of growth.
 This process can take up to 2 months though, but a close scrutinizing of the military dating back to the 1970s revealed that a great percentage of pseudofolliculitis barbae cases were resolved after then service members stopped close shaving practices.

-However, most people wants a clean-shaven appearance.
+However, most people want a clean-shaven appearance.
 But the truth is, they can modify their shaving practices.

 Always have it in mind that electric clippers are a very good alternative to razors.
 A blade setting that allows at least 0.5-1 mm stubble is just fine.

 Acting as a weakening keratin bond, chemical depilatories are also effective, as there is no possibility of regrowth for a dilapidated hair.
 There is, therefore, less likelihood of it puncturing the skin.

 Please note that these substances can cause irritant contact dermatitis.
 And even though newer formulations are less harmful, they are also less effective too.